flowtsohg/mdx-m3-viewer/README.md

 In other words, you give it a source, and a resource is returned.
 A resource in this context means a model or a texture.

-The source here can be anything - a string, an object, a typed array, whatever - it highly depends on your code, and on the path solver.
+The source here can be anything - a string, an object, a typed array, something else - it highly depends on your code, and on the path solver.
 Generally speaking though, the source will probably be a an url string.

 The path solver is a function with this signature: `function(src) => [finalSrc, ext, isFetch]`, where: